Kong/docs.konghq.com/app/docs/enterprise/0.31-x/admin-gui.md

 3. **Confirm**

-    If you are using Kong .30 or newer, make sure you check the `admin_listen` parameter in `kong.conf`.
-This behavior was changed and by default only listens on the local interface
+    If you are using Kong 0.30 or newer, make sure that the `admin_listen` configuration value binds to the desired network interface.
+By default, and for security reasons, this setting binds to the local interface only.

 > Note: If you access the Admin GUI over the `http://` protocol the Admin GUI will not attempt to connect to the Kong Admin API over SSL.